 First, it solves the squishiness problem.
 By replacing weak flesh with clean, powerful steel, suddenly the fear of random death (like from a stray piece of shrapnel) is dampened, which reactivates the power fantasy of combat.

 Second, it heightens the depersonalization drama.
 Once you are in the suit, your face is hidden.
-(Fishbowl sci-fi helmets are not regulation equipment for Grunts.)
+(The classic "fishbowl" helmets, seen in many sci-fi movies, are not regulation equipment for Grunts.)
 But becoming faceless is not always a bad thing.
 We start policing the emotional displays of boys at quite a young age, and the implied solution is for them to construct a stoic and impassive shell which betrays nothing — neither vulnerability nor rage.
 A suit of armor + helmet strikes the proto-Grunt as ideal.
 Not only will it defend against external assaults, but it can serve as a bomb coffin, a sort of pressure vessel that can withstand explosive internal forces without subjecting bystanders to any shrapnel.

 This is initially quite adaptive: the Grunt is spared the pain of strong emotion, and the Grunt’s intimates get a good soldier.
 But after awhile, you end up with a close cousin of the Grunt: the Tin Man, or empty suit of armor.* Having banished those powerful feelings that churn in his heart, the Grunt, like the Earth without its molten metal core, loses its magnetic field.
 His inner compass no longer works, and self-direction becomes difficult.
 Enter the Commanding Officer: Grunts are dying to take orders.
 Blurry individual goals are replaced with group objectives.
 Enter The Glorious Sacrifice for the Good of Mankind: Grunts are dying to die for something.